Nemanja264/Cloud-computing/Theory/Hybrid Cloud/Modernize.md

 ***Lift and Shift***

 - **Lift and shift—moving** the process of migrating an exact copy of an application or workload, together with its data store and operating system (OS), from IT one environment to another—usually from on-premises to public or private cloud.
-This is also sometimes referred to as rehosting.
+This is also sometimes referred to as **rehosting.**
+- Used when we dont have time to refactor, some older applications may not be designed for the cloud and rewriting them would be expensive and time-consuming.
+- *Quick Cloud Migration Requirements,* when an organization needs to move to the cloud rapidly due to data center closure, cost-cutting, or disaster recovery needs